Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

-In the next section, we introduce the formalization of Robust RL via adversarial training, as a framework for improving the robustness of agents to new elements of uncertainty and adversarial attacks.
+Across these domains, a common thread emerges: the deployment environment is always more uncertain and more adversarial than the training environment.
+Adversarial training in RL provides a principled and theoretically grounded framework to close this gap, making it a central tool for building reliable autonomous agents in the real world.
+In the next section, we introduce the formalization of Robust RL via adversarial training as a framework for improving the robustness of agents to new elements of uncertainty and adversarial attacks.